jonas-pueschel/RCG_DFTK/README.md

 ## Testing for Small Gaps

-In order to run the small gaps test, running
+In order to run the small gaps test, running (from the `experiments` directory)
 ```
-julia PATH/TO/experiments/PPS26/generate_plots_gaps.jl
+julia --project=.
+PPS26/generate_plots_gaps.jl
 ```
 generates the gaps plot and the two performance plots of the methods for the gaps as `.tex` files.
 In lines 11, 12, the user can manually set the range of `as` and `n_examples`.